 The true success of the program, however, is not found in numbers, but rather in the actions of the girls in the sisterhood.

-13 Years Later . . . as Project DIVA International, we are now focused on taking Black girls from the United States, virtually and literally, into other countries exposing them to global mindsets through securing national and international opportunities!
+14 Years Later . . . as Project DIVA International, we are now taking Black girls from the United States, virtually and literally, into other countries exposing them to global and economical mindsets through securing national and international opportunities!
+We are also providing them with investment opportunities in middle and high school so that they are in a flow of managing them before graduating high school.